Lymphocyte-activation gene 3

 Lymphocyte-activation gene 3, also known as LAG-3, is a protein which in humans is encoded by the LAG3 gene.
-LAG3, which was discovered in 1990 and was designated CD223 (cluster of differentiation 223) after the Seventh Human Leucocyte Differentiation Antigen Workshop in 2000, is a cell surface molecule with diverse biologic effects on T cell function.
+LAG3, which was discovered in 1990 and was designated CD223 (cluster of differentiation 223) after the Seventh Human Leucocyte Differentiation Antigen Workshop in 2000, is a cell surface molecule with diverse biological effects on T cell function but overall has an immune inhibitory effect.
 It is an immune checkpoint receptor and as such is the target of various drug development programs by pharmaceutical companies seeking to develop new treatments for cancer and autoimmune disorders.
 In soluble form it is also being developed as a cancer drug in its own right.

+LAG-3 is closely related to CD4, with which it shares the ability to bind MHC class II molecules.
+Although there has been conflicting information on which motifs in the LAG-3 cytoplasmic tail are important for function, evolutionary conversation patterns combined with functional studies imply that the evolutionarily conserved core function of LAG-3 is an inhibitory competition through an immunoreceptor tyrosine-based inhibitory motif (ITIM)–like motif with the activating receptors CD4 or CD8 for binding the kinase LCK.

 Gene

 The LAG3 gene contains 8 exons.
 The sequence data, exon/intron organization, and chromosomal localization all indicate a close relationship of LAG3 to CD4.
-The gene for LAG-3 lies adjacent to the gene for CD4 on human chromosome 12 (12p13) and is approximately 20% identical to the CD4 gene.
+The gene for LAG-3 lies adjacent to the gene for CD4 on human chromosome 12 (12p13) and is approximately 20% identical to the CD4 gene, and this gene organization can already be found in sharks.